All NJEA Members

 Must be a current NJEA, NJREA or NJEA Preservice member.

 An HRP Participant can only receive one Hardship Relief Grant per Unforeseen Event.
-An Unforeseen Event includes the following: a natural disaster, such as a fire, flood, hurricane, or tornado; an epidemic or pandemic; an emergency as declared by a local, state, or federal government authority; or any other large-scale unforeseen event as determined by the Plan Administrator in its sole discretion.
+An Unforeseen Event includes the following: a natural disaster, such as a fire, flood, hurricane, tornado or earthquake; mold infestation in the classroom causing loss of classroom supplies/materials; an epidemic or pandemic; an emergency as declared by a local, state, or federal government authority; or any other large-scale unforeseen event as determined by the Plan Administrator in its sole discretion.

 Must apply within 12 months of the date of the incident.